vmware-archive/nsxraml/md-version/nsxvapi.md

 Upload an NSX Manager Upgrade Bundle
 ----
 You must upload the upgrade bundle using the form-data content-type.
-Consult the documentation for your REST client for instuctions.
+Consult the documentation for your REST client for instructions.

 Do not set other Content-type headers in your request, for example, *Content-type: application/xml*.